 Have ready a sheet of baking parchment and straight away turn it out of the tin onto the paper.
 Peel off the top layer of parchment.
 Then carefully roll up the cake, the parchment will form part of the roll so it won’t stick to itself.
 Leave to cool.

-For the filling I use the chocolate ganache and orange flavoured/coloured butter cream.
-Make the butter cream by whisking it up with the icing sugar then add orange flavouring and colouring.
+For the filling, I use the chocolate ganache and orange flavoured/coloured buttercream.
+Make the buttercream by whisking it up with the icing sugar then add orange flavouring and colouring.
 I use only natural products.
 Once you have the desired colour/taste and your cake has cooled completely you can go ahead and spread the buttercream then the ganache on top.
 Finally very carefully roll it up using the parchment as a guide.
 Next, all you have to do is sprinkle with caster sugar and enjoy.
-O,r if you’re strong willed pop it in the fridge for an hour as it’s much easier to cut when cold.
+O,r if you’re strong-willed pop it in the fridge for an hour as it’s much easier to cut when cold.

-Whats’s your favourite sweet treat?
+What’s your favourite sweet treat?
 Hope you love mine.